 - Drink plenty of water to keep from getting dehydrated or constipated. - Your energy level may be decreased for up to one month after surgery.
 Ensure that you get up to 8 hours of sleep per night to help with this. - Pain medications may cause constipation.
-Using a stool softener and eating foods high in fiber will assist with regular bowel movements (see page 19 for foods high in fiber). - Get up slowly after you sit or lie down to improve your balance and coordination.
+Using a stool softener and eating foods high in fiber will assist with regular bowel movements. - Get up slowly after you sit or lie down to improve your balance and coordination.